curriculum-crawler/curriculum-crawler/README.md

         - I do not have any impediments.
 - Prity Hutchinson
     - In the last 24 hours I
+      - Created Powerpoint for Sprint Review, shared with PO to present.
+      - Facilitated daily scrum meeting and evaluated spring backlog.
     - In the next 24 hours I
+      - Facilitate Sprint Review meeting
+      - Facilitate Sprint Retrospective meeting
+      - Faciliate Sprint 2 planning
     - Do I have any impediments
+      - Based on Professor Kasperowski's feedback, I've requested a timeslot for the team to review user stories but have not heard back.
+This guidance will be critical for Team 1 to submit Part 2 of the project, with the validation that documentation of user stories/tasks meet his expectations.
 - Edwin Lagos
     - In the last 24 hours I
         - Completed the base implementation of the UI for the searching functionality.